 Well, ultimately, like everybody, we want more leads, right?
 But we very quickly moved toward wanting more qualified leads for us.
 I mean, we’re selling a very expensive product.
 It is in the healthcare realm, but it’s not always all health care depending on the product that we’re selling at a particular building.

-And so… And I think ultimately, we, I mean, we wanted more leads, but we also really wanted to tackle local SEO and, you know, while we are a somewhat large brand, we don’t have this enormous brand presence in any…except for in a couple of small markets.
+I think ultimately, we, I mean, we wanted more leads, but we also really wanted to tackle local SEO and, you know, while we are a somewhat large brand, we don’t have this enormous brand presence in any…except for in a couple of small markets.
 And so, each community that we operate is almost like a little island on its own.

-And so, we needed to do local SEO around that individual location, each of those 40-plus locations, which SmartBug has been really helpful in helping us with that.
+We needed to do local SEO around that individual location, each of those 40-plus locations, which SmartBug has been really helpful in helping us with that.